joannakl/ossd_materials/activities/git_activity.md

 <td>3 </td>
 <td colspan=4>

-- create a new empty file named with your own name (I would create a file called `joanna.md`), for example, <br>
+- create a new empty file named with your own name (I would create a file called `joanna.md`), for example,

 - add the file to the repository, commit and push changes to the remote repository,

 </td>